Gas in the motorhome - gas cylinder replacement in other countries

 Gas in the motorhome - gas cylinder replacement in other countries – main image

-Gas is the most popular fuel used in motorhomes and caravans.
-We use it to power the stove when cooking dinner, heating the interior or heating water.
+Gas is the most popular fuel used in campers and caravans.
+We use it to power the stove while cooking dinner, heating the interior or heating water.

-We can buy gas in replaceable steel or composite cylinders of various capacities.
-Steel cylinders are most often borrowed by paying a deposit at a given point and then such cylinders can be replaced at other points by paying only for the gas itself.
+We can buy gas in interchangeable steel or composite cylinders of various capacities.
+Steel cylinders are most often rented by paying a deposit at a given point and later the cylinder can be exchanged at other points and only pay for the gas.

-Gas cylinders in Poland can usually be replaced at gas stations, camping sites and various points of sale.
+Gas cylinders in Poland can usually be replaced at gas stations, campsites and various sales points.

 There is no problem with the availability of gas in various European countries.
 It appears when we want to replace a Polish cylinder, e.g. in Germany , Austria, France, Croatia, Italy or any other country in Europe.

-Unfortunately, no one abroad will accept Polish cylinders for replacement , because our cylinders are different from those used in other countries.
+Unfortunately , no one abroad will accept a Polish cylinder for an exchange , because our cylinders are different from those used in other countries.

-Of course, you can buy / rent cylinders in a given country, but we will still have to transport our empty ones, which becomes problematic due to the limited space and load capacity.
-It should also be remembered that cylinders in different countries have a different standard and thread output from the cylinder, which differs from those in Poland.
-In order to connect such a foreign cylinder to a Polish installation in a motorhome, you will have to use various adapters for screwing onto the thread.
+You can, of course, buy/rent cylinders in a given country, but you will still have to carry your empty ones, which becomes problematic due to limited space and load capacity.
+You should also remember that cylinders in different countries have a different standard and the output thread from the cylinder, which is different from those in Poland.
+To connect such a foreign cylinder to the Polish installation in a camper, you will need to use various threaded reductions.

 You can find reductions on the Internet, thanks to which we will even be able to refuel a Polish steel cylinder at a foreign LPG station .
-However, it should be remembered that it is illegal and there is a risk of an explosion of such a cylinder if we fill the gas with more than 80% of its capacity.
-It is not difficult to make a mistake in calculating how much gas should be refueled, so we warn against such experiments.
+However, please remember that this is illegal and there is a risk of explosion of such a cylinder if we fill the gas tank to more than 80% of its capacity.
+It is not difficult to make a mistake in calculating how much gas you should refuel, which is why we warn against such experiments.

-Gas-Bank - A gas cylinder for a motorhome that can be refueled at an LPG station
+Gas-Bank - A gas cylinder for a camper that can be refueled at an LPG station

-Last winter, when I tested Frankie Platin , I was going on a 3-week tour in a camper through Germany, Italy and Austria and I knew that 2 cylinders installed in a camper as standard would certainly not be enough for me during the entire trip and I would have a problem with replacing it in all these countries.
+Last winter, when I tested Frankie Platin, I was going on a 3-week camper tour through Germany, Italy and Austria and I knew that the 2 cylinders standardly installed in the camper would not be enough for the entire trip and I would have a problem with replacing them in all these countries.

-I found a very nice solution from Gas-Bank , i.e. composite gas cylinders for a motorhome that can be refueled at LPG stations .
+I found a very cool solution from Gas-Bank , i.e. composite gas cylinders for a camper that can be refueled at LPG stations .

 pc198439jpg

-The cylinders are composite and as empty they weigh only 5 kg, which means that we already save weight, which is very important in caravanning.
-During the first refueling, 19 liters of LPG entered my empty cylinder, which is close to the value of 11 kg in a standard steel cylinder.
+The cylinders are made of composite and when empty they weigh only 5 kg, which means we save weight, which is very important in caravanning.
+When refueling for the first time, 19 liters of LPG gas entered the empty cylinder, which is a value similar to 11 kg in a standard steel cylinder.

-This is a great solution, because we have no problem with buying cylinders in a given country and looking for a place where this cylinder can be sold before leaving it.
-In addition, we do not have to bother with unscrewing, lining and inserting heavy steel cylinders.
+This is a great solution because we no longer have the problem of buying a cylinder in a given country and looking for a place where the cylinder can be sold before we leave that country.
+Additionally, we do not have to bother with unscrewing, removing and inserting heavy steel cylinders.

-In this case, the cylinders once placed in the hatch in the camper stay there for a long time.
-To refuel them, just drive to the dispenser and refuel them like a standard tank in a car with an LPG installation.
+In this case, once the cylinders are placed in the hatch in the camper, they stay there for a long time.
+To refuel them, just drive to the dispenser and fill them up like a standard tank in a car with an LPG installation.

 Installation and refueling of Gas-Bank cylinders at an LPG station

-Gas-Bank cylinders are mounted in a motorhome or caravan in the same way as standard steel cylinders.
+Gas-Bank cylinders are installed in a camper or trailer in the same way as standard steel cylinders.

 single-vs-multijpg

-I have a set of 2 MULTI cylinders , which have an inlet valve for refueling and a separate outlet valve for connection, for example, to an installation in a motorhome.
-Both cylinders are connected with one refueling hose, so when refueling at the LPG station, we do not have to refuel each cylinder separately.
+I have a set of 2 MULTI cylinders , which have an input valve for refueling and a separate output valve for connection, e.g. to the installation in a camper.
+Both cylinders are connected with one refueling hose, so when refueling them at an LPG station, we do not have to refuel each cylinder separately.

-If we want, we can install an external gas inlet in the wall of the motorhome, which looks like in a car with an LPG installation.
-This way , we don't even have to open the hatch with cylinders when we want to refuel at the station.
+If we want, we can install an external gas filler in the wall of the camper, which looks like in a car with an LPG installation.
+This way , we don't even have to open the cylinder hatch when we want to refuel them at the station.

-The installation of such a filler should not cause any problems, but if you do not feel up to it, every motorhome service should do it in no more than a few hours.
+Installing such a filler should not cause any problems, but if you don't feel up to it, every camper service should do it in no more than a few hours.

-The distributor of these cylinders, i.e. CarGO from Poznań, installs such infusions in motorhomes at the request of its customers.
-We learned that virtually every new motorhome purchased in their showroom comes with such a set - which is a sufficient confirmation of their practicality.
+The distributor of these cylinders, CarGO from Poznań, installs such fillers in campers at the request of its customers.
+We found out that virtually every new camper purchased in their showroom leaves with such a set - which is sufficient confirmation of their practicality.

-Refueling is safe because the cylinders have an automatic OPD valve (Overfill Protection Device), which cuts off the refueling of cylinders when the amount of gas in the cylinder reaches 80%.
+Refueling is safe because the cylinders have an automatic OPD valve (Overfill Protection Device), which cuts off the cylinder refueling when the amount of gas in the cylinder reaches 80%.

-The cylinders look very nice and have a clear REFILABLE with OVERFILL PROTECTION inscription, which means that the cylinders are refilled with an overfill lock.
-Together with the cylinders, we receive a TUV certificate, which we can show to the station employee who will have any objections that we refuel the gas cylinders.
+The cylinders look very nice and have a clear inscription REFILABLE with OVERFILL PROTECTION, which means that the cylinders are refillable with an overfill lock.
+Together with the cylinders, we receive a TUV certificate, which we can show to the station employee who has any objections to the fact that we are refueling gas cylinders.

-I have already refueled my cylinders about 15 times (in various European countries, including Poland) and the station employee did not allow me to fill up such a cylinder only once.
-This was in Italy where an employee claimed that he could only fill gas for the engines that power the vehicle, not the heating.
+I have already refueled my cylinders about 15 times (in various European countries, including Poland) and the station employee only once did not allow me to refuel such a cylinder.
+This happened in Italy, where an employee claimed that he could only fill up with gas for the engines that power the vehicle and not the heating.

-At subsequent stations in the same country, I had no such problems and it must be noted that in Italy each LPG distributor is serviced by an employee who clearly saw that he was filling gas cylinders in a motorhome.
+At subsequent stations in the same country, I did not have such problems, and it should be noted that in Italy, each LPG dispenser is operated by an employee who clearly saw that he was filling the gas cylinders in the camper.

-Recently, I had the pleasure to test the Hobby 545 KMF De Luxe caravan and gas cylinders from Gas-Bank worked just as well in the caravan.
+Recently I had the pleasure of testing the Hobby 545 KMF De Luxe caravan and the Gas-Bank cylinders worked equally well in the caravan.

 p4211666jpg